canonical/sdkcraft/docs/how-to/design-sdk.rst

 .. literalinclude:: design-sdk/setup-base
    :language: shell
-   :lines: 100-107
+   :start-after: [colcon-mixins-start]
+   :end-before: [colcon-mixins-end]

 Clones the :program:`colcon` mixin repository and adds default mixins for :program:`colcon`, updating them as necessary.

-Again, the directory configured for the :samp:`colcon-cache` plug is used.
+Again, the directory configured for the :samp:`colcon-artefacts` plug is used.

 Install :program:`rosdep` dependencies